abranhe/lupe/readme.md

 ## Features

 - Parses arguments
+- Converts flags snake_case for easier use
 - Negates flags when using the `--no-` prefix
 - Outputs version when `-v`, `--version`
-- Outputs description and supplied help text when `-h`,`--help`
+- Outputs description and supplied help text when `-h`, `--help`
-- Converts flags snake_case for easier use

 ## Usage